What's It Worth

 If you love constructing a tiny village in your home for the holidays, and you have the space to store them, our advice is to continue enjoying your collection as long as you can!
 You could even scoop up some delightful additions to add a new neighborhood at a relatively low cost.

-When you’re ready to sell, you’ll probably do best to package them as a lot and sell them online or at a local auction house.
+When you’re ready to sell, you’ll probably do your best to package them as a lot and sell them online or at a local auction house.

 Charles Tinsley is a collectibles advisor coach and the founder of The Keys Guild.
 He can be reached at charles@thekeysguild.com